SAP-archive/cloud-application-security-sample/spring-security-basis/README.md

 ### Run the application in your local environment
 To run the application locally, you have two options: start it directly via Maven on the command line or within your IDE (Eclipse, IntelliJ).

-In both cases, your application will be deployed to an embedded Tomcat web server and is visible at the address `http://localhost:8080/api/v1/ads`.
+In both cases, your application will be deployed to an embedded Tomcat web server and will be accessible at the address `http://localhost:8080/api/v1/ads`.
+The endpoints of the application are secured, i.e. the endpoints will response with status code `401` (Unauthenticated) unless you provide a valid JWT token.

 > **Note:** The application needs to interact with the XSUAA service to validate the JWT tokens.
 To avoid this interaction during test execution and as well during local testing we connect to a **local XSUAA Mock Web Server** instead.
 This Mock Web Server serves some XSUAA service endpoints such as `/token_keys`.
 With activation of `uaamock` profile, the Mock Web Server gets started and configured according to the settings specified in the [application-uaamock.properties](src/main/resources/application-uaamock.properties) file.